yuanying/nise_bosh/README.md

 You have to build a release of your release repository to create package tarballs.

 If you have not installed BOSH CLI.
-You can install it with `gem` command.
+You can install it with the `gem` command.

     gem install bosh_cli

-Then build a release, this might takes several minutes at the first run.
+Then build a release, this might take several minutes at the first run.

     bosh create release

-You shall be asked the name of the build, input a preferred name such as 'appcloud'.
+You will be asked the name of the build, input the preferred name such as 'appcloud'.

 The command generates "dev_releases" and ".dev_builds" directories in your cloned release directory.
-You can find the "release file" for the build at "dev_release/\<build_name\>-\<viersion\>-dev.yml", which includes the list of all the packages and jobs, and their dependencies.
+You can find the "release file" for the build at "dev_release/\<build_name\>-\<viersion\>-dev.yml", which includes the list of all the packages, jobs, and their dependencies.

 Note that, when you have any modification in your release repository, you have to commit them once before buliding a new release.
-You might need to execute 'bosh create release ' with "--force" option, when you have added new files into the blobs directory.
+You might need to execute 'bosh create release ' with "--force" option when you have added new files into the blobs directory.

 ### Describe a deployment manifest

-Nise-BOSH requires a deployment manifest which contains the configuration of your release.
-Nise-BOSH's manifest file is compatible with, or subset of Bosh's manifest format.
+Nise-BOSH requires a deployment manifest, which contains the configuration of your release.
+The Nise-BOSH's manifest file is compatible with, or a subset of, BOSH's manifest format.

-You can find an example at [Cloud foundry's OSS docs](https://github.com/cloudfoundry/oss-docs/blob/master/bosh/tutorial/examples/bosh_manifest.yml).
+You can find an example at [Cloud foundry docs](http://docs.cloudfoundry.com/docs/running/deploying-cf/vsphere/cloud-foundry-example-manifest.html).

     ---
     properties: